thomaspinckney3/cs4501/Project4.md

   - Tag your code with "project4" when you are done
   - Email your group's assinged TA and the course instructor letting them know you are done
-  - Create data fixtures so that course staff can start your project with necesary database tables filled in with test data
+  - As last project, create data fixtures so that course staff can start your project with necesary database tables filled in with test data
-  - Verify that your docker compose .yml file is correct and references an "external_link" MySQL container
+  - As last project, provide user stories and unit tests associated with those.
+  - As always, we expect ```docker-compose up``` to just work!